 The Company believes that each member of its Board of Directors possess the basic attributes of being a director of the Company, namely having a reputation for integrity, honesty, candor, fairness and discretion.
 Each director has also become knowledgeable in major aspects of the Company's business and operations, which has allowed the Board to provide better oversight functions to the Company.
-In addition to the experience, qualifications and skills of each director set forth in their biographies starting on page 10 of this proxy statement, the Company also considered the following factors in determining that the board member should serve on the Board:
+In addition to the experience, qualifications, and skills of each director set forth in their biographies starting on page 7 of this proxy statement, the Company also considered the following factors in determining that the board member should serve on the Board:

-Mr. Alario has served as the chief executive officer, president, and chairman of the board of a publicly traded company for the past 11 years.
+Mr. Alario has served as the chief executive officer and chairman of a publicly traded company for 12 years, prior to his retirement.
 Mr. Alario has extensive experience in the oil service business, having worked in that industry for over 30 years.
-Mr. Alario has gained valuable board experience from his tenure as a director of Kirby Corporation, including from his service on its audit committee and as the chairman of its nominating/corporate governance committee.
+Mr. Alario has gained valuable board experience from his tenure as a director of Kirby Corporation, including from his service on its audit committee, as the chairman of its nominating/corporate governance committee, and as presiding director.
 Through service in these roles, Mr. Alario has gained extensive experience in assessing the risks associated with various energy industry cycles.